vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 		</dependency>
 ```

-Tell Sleuth we want to ship traces through the Kafka topic by setting `spring.zipkin.sender.type` to 'kafka'.
+Tell Sleuth we want to ship traces through the Kafka topic by setting the `spring.zipkin.sender.type`.
 Additionally, by introducing a new profile-specific properties, we can configure the Kafka connection as shown below:

 application-kafka.properties
 ```properties